-Step 1: Go to court and request a petition.
+Step 1: Go to court to file your petition.

+You will file your petition in the magistrate division of the district court in the county where you live (temporarily or permanently) or where the abuser lives.1 You can find the address for the district court near you by going to our ID Courthouse Locations page.
 The clerk can give you the petition and any other forms you will need to fill out.
-You can also find links to online forms by going to ID Download Court Forms.
+You can also find links to online forms by going to our ID Download Court Forms page.